Updated: Mar 23

 So, here we go.

-We settled into Asia staying with Jackson's parents in Kowloon, close to the Northern Territories of Hong Kong, close to the Chinese border.
+We settled into Asia staying in Kowloon, close to the Northern Territories of Hong Kong, close to the Chinese border.
 We were so fortunate to not pay for accommodations here because the general cost of living and tourism in Hong Kong is quite high.
 However, it is an international, culturally thriving city that mirrors the affluence and creativity of New York.
 The public transit system is more efficient than New York's, and we used our Octopus (metro/bus) cards to travel everywhere throughout the city.
 There are so, so many areas of the city to explore.
 If you plan to go to here, I'd give yourself at least a week to see as much as you can, especially if you want to plan a trip to Macau or another island, like Cheung Chau, both places are easily accessible on a ferry.
 While we several did guided tours in Vietnam and Thailand, we chose not to do any tours in HK and relied solely on public transportation to get around and explore places on our own or with Jackson's family.

 My favorite part of the city was Central, the business district, and more specifically, the Midlevels, which are sprawling with restaurants, night life, and galleries.
 The H Queen's Building holds the Pace Gallery, Whitestone, David Zwirner, among several others.
 One of my favorites was a show at Whitestone featuring a Japanese avante-garde postwar collective, Gutai, which had a huge emphasis on exploring the raw materiality in painting and sculpture.
 Guitai artists mirrored the abstract expressionist movement but with an Eastern lens.
 Tai Kwun is another contemporary art space in Central, originally a repurposed police station compound, which has galleries, boutiques, a cafe...etc.
 Coincidentally, we happened to be visiting during the Contemporary Art Book Fair and I spent so much money on zines.
 How could I not?
 Anyway, the architecture of the space is beautiful and features more emergent artists than the H Queen's Building galleries.